OpenRC/openrc/service-script-guide.md

 POSIX sh subset for portability reasons.
 The default interpreter (build-time toggle) is `/bin/sh`, so using for example mksh is not a problem.

-OpenRC has been tested with busybox sh, ash, dash, bash, mksh, zsh and possibly others.
-Using busybox sh has been difficult as it replaces commands with builtins that don't offer the expected features.
+OpenRC has been tested with busybox's sh, `ash`, `dash`, `bash`, `mksh`, `zsh` and possibly  others.
+Using busybox's sh has been difficult as it replaces commands with builtins that don't offer the expected features.

 The interpreter for service scripts is `#!/sbin/openrc-run`.
 Not using this interpreter will break the use of dependencies and is not